Kasdal/Dev-ops-project-collection/Website/README.md

 ## Project one.

-# Main goal is to build a server that will be hosting a website publicly.
+# Main goal is to build a server that will be hosting a website in private enviroment.
 ##
 Restrictions on the project is that it needs to be done completly programaticaly.
 So infrastrucuture, initial website deployment, premissions and the rest will need to be achieved in automated way.